subaru44k/running_blog_from_scrach/admin-app/README.md

 Features
 - Lists posts with title, date, status, category, and filename.
-- Create/edit posts with structured frontmatter fields (title, date, author, category, status, allowComments, convertBreaks) and a Markdown body.
+- Create/edit posts with structured frontmatter fields (title, date, author, category, status, allowComments) and a Markdown body.
 - Auto-generates filenames like `YYYY-MM-DD-my-title.md` for new posts.
 - Preview Markdown rendering without saving.